edac91/AlumChat/README.md

 Communication
 - Show all users and status for each of them
 - Add a new contact
-- Show detailf of a conctact
+- Show details of a conctact
 - One to one Chat
 - Set presence message